The Rev K.D. ‘Casey’ McKibbon BA; M.Div.

 Since coming to the Church in 2012, Paula’s role has been to offer her experience and many talents in HR support to all those applying to become ministers with the Church.

-When Paula is not working, she can be found in her barn with her horses or touring with her husband on their Harleys.
-Married for over 30 years to her best friend Les, she has a deep respect for the sanctity of all relationships, human or animal 😊.
+When Paula is away from the keyboard, she will most likely be found hiking on a back country trail, paddling her kayak in the local waters, or touring the backroads with her husband on their motorbikes.
+Married since 1978 to her best friend Les, she has a deep respect for the sanctity of all relationships, human or animal 😊.